"Take the time to be kind. You can make all the difference in someone's life." - Lucy MacDonald

 Well, you can get them just about anywhere!
 A hardware or craft store in your area most likely sells rocks of many shapes and sizes.
 Some local landscaping businesses may also offer them for sale, and this is especially good if you are looking for larger sizes.
 Avoid buying stones that have a waxy film as they will be harder to decorate.

 Or, just go outside and find some.
-From picking up pebbles on the beach to stones in your local park, any rock can make an excellent kindness rock.
+From picking up pebbles on the beach to stones in your local park, any rock can make an excellent painted rock.
 Choose the type of rock that you think will fit your designs best and don't take all the rocks out of one area.
 We want to be kind to our environment, too.

 We recommend using acrylic paint for both the base coat and your design.
 For more intricate, hand-painted designs, we suggest that you use paint pens to draw on top of your base coat.
 With paint pens, you can be a bit more accurate when you are writing on or adding details.